Five Towns: Five Towns College

 Although Lawrence was planned to be the location for Five Towns College, the original site was no longer available by the time the school received its charter in 1972.
 The college is currently located in Dix Hills, Suffolk County.
 Other than the proposed original site, the school never had a physical connection to the Five Towns.

 Jewish community

-By the 1980s, the Five Towns had developed a large Jewish community.
-The UJA-Federation of New York estimated that 35,000 Jews lived in the area, out of a total of 47,048 counted in the 1980 census, with a growing number of Orthodox Jews.
-By 2010, the Five Towns hosts 53 orthodox synagogues.
-And a number of Jewish private schools, and kosher restaurants.
+By the 1980s, the Five Towns had developed a majority Jewish community.
+The UJA-Federation of New York estimated that 35,000 Jews lived in the locality, out of a total population of 47,048 counted at the 1980 United States census, including a rapidly growing number of Orthodox Jews.
+By 2010, the Five Towns hosts 53 orthodox synagogues, a number of Jewish private schools, and kosher restaurants.
 The Orthodox community had become so large that many incoming Orthodox families chose to move to adjoining areas like Far Rockaway and North Woodmere.